Chaitanya0315/Testing/Docs/DesignDocument.md

 <!-- *The subsections below describe the issues that need to be addressed or resolved prior to or while completing the design, as well as issues that may influence the design process.* -->

-This section contains all of the assumptions, system dependencies and constraints that were considered during the design of each subsystem and component of the word scramble application.
+This section contains all of the assumptions, system dependencies and constraints that were considered during the design of each subsystem and component of the Word Scramble application.

 ### 1.1 Assumptions
 <!-- *Describe any assumption, background, or dependencies of the software, its use, the operational environment, or significant project issues.* -->

-This section enumerates all the assumptions that will impact the word scramble application design.
+This section enumerates all the assumptions that impacted the Word Scramble application design.

 | **No.** | **Description** |
 | :---: | :--- |